Benjamindodgson/MyMovies/README.md

 ## Future Extensions
 If the project proceeds to subsequent stages, you may be asked to:
 - **Movie Detail Screen**: When a user selects a movie, navigate to a detail screen that shows more information about the movie, including its poster, title, release date, and description.
 Create a visually appealing UI using **SwiftUI** animations and transitions.
 - **Favorite Movies**: Implement functionality to allow users to save their favorite movies.
-Use **UserDefaults** or **Core Data** for local persistence.
-- Add a user review feature with authentication (e.g., Sign in with Apple).
+Use whatever local persistence you feel is appropriate.
 - Implement a "Recommended Movies" section using more advanced state management and caching techniques.
 - Handle edge cases such as offline mode, errors, and data persistence.

 ## Helpful Resources
 - [The Movie Database API Documentation](https://www.themoviedb.org/documentation/api)

-Good luck and enjoy building the Movie Explorer App!
+Good luck and enjoy building the My Movies App!